Blue Green Grid

 Vegetation Surveys

-We are undertaking visual vegetation surveys across selected sites in Newcastle during May and June 2025 to improve our understanding of vegetation and plant community types, habitat and wildlife corridors throughout the city.
+We are undertaking visual vegetation surveys across selected sites in Newcastle during August and September 2025 to improve our understanding of vegetation and plant community types, habitat and wildlife corridors throughout the city.

 Collecting local data through these surveys allows us to verify and refine existing vegetation type mapping prepared by the NSW Government.